How do I book an appointment?

 What vaccinations do you administer?

-We can give childhood vaccinations, both routine and catch-up.
+We can give childhood vaccinations, both routine and catch-up (only at Renaissance site).
 If your child has a Belgian national number these can be taken from our stock.
 If not, we can issue prescriptions for you to obtain the vaccines from the pharmacy.
 Childhood vaccines are also administered by the ONE (French) and Kind en Gezin (Dutch).

 Travel vaccines require an initial consultation to assess your requirements and issue appropriate prescriptions.
 The vaccines are administered in a follow-up appointment.
 For most vaccines it is best to book the initial consultation at least a month in advance of travel to allow time for immunity to develop after vaccination.
 Please note that we cannot give yellow fever vaccine as this requires a certificate from a specialised centre.